thomasriley/observability-for-kubernetes/content/monitoring-kubernetes/metrics/node-exporter/_index.md

 ## Overview

-The Node Exporter is a Prometheus Exporter that owned by the Prometheus project.
+The Node Exporter is a Prometheus Exporter developed by the Prometheus project.
 It is not specific to Kubernetes and is designed to expose hardware and OS metrics from *NIX based Kernels.
 The project can be found [here](https://github.com/prometheus/node_exporter) on GitHub.

 We will look at using the Node Exporter to expose metrics for each node running in a Kubernetes cluster.